GrayHatGuy/dockery/README.md

 	sudo ./dbu.sh

-If the above syntax fails verify setup was performed per setup.sh and verify that ~/dockery/bin is added to $PATH or try the following syntax with a literal path:
+If the above short hand syntax fails confirm installation was performed per setup.sh and verify that ~/dockery/bin is added to $PATH otherwise try the following syntax with a literal path:

 	sudo bash /$HOME/dockery/bin/dbu.sh